 So, you’ve probably seen the news: litl webbook released!
 It’s the result of heavy work of an awesome team!
 Our website has a lot of information about the product from a user perspective, so I thought it would be nice to bring an overview of the more technical aspects of the litl OS that I find specially interesting.
 Scott has written some technical notes about our OS too.

 We had to implement some smart ways to cache as much content as possible and expire the right bits at the right time so that the general experience is nice and smooth.
 Simple example: the OS provides a way to access all your Flickr photos and videos (which can be a lot of photos and videos btw) but we never permanently store anything on disk.
 We cache things like rss feeds, profile pictures of your litl contacts, a lot of your Flickr photos and videos, website favicons, installed channels, etc. Each type of content may use a different way of expiring items and all that needs to fit in the relatively small storage space we have.
-You can guess how fun it was to hack on this.
+You can imagine how fun it was to hack on this.
 Hacking on syncing was even more fun though :-)

-Syncing.
 Another interesting aspect of the device is that each device is connected to a litl account on our servers and all your stuff (browser cards, channels, settings, contacts, etc) is always synced in our servers.
 That means if you lose your device and get new one, you would just need to connect your device to same account and all your stuff would be nicely restored.
 Additionally, multiple devices can be associated to same account.
 In that case, they will automatically share channels and other things.
 If you add channel card in one, it will automatically appear on the other.

-Seamless system updates.
 The OS comes with a smart update system.
 No package management involved.
 No user action needed to get system updates.
 In practice, we download and install a new OS image and fetch your data again from litl servers while the system is idle.
 The update system falls back to current image in case something goes wrong with new OS images.
 The update system allows us to keep updating, adding features, fixing bugs, and then push those updates to our users in a burden-free way.

 We had a lot of fun hacking on the litl webbook.
 It’s always great to work in a team full of very smart people.
-Definitely learnt a lot in the process.
+Definitely learnt a ton in the process.
 We still have a lot of work to do of course but I already feel very proud of what we’ve accomplished so far.
 Exciting times!